CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 **alsoKnownAs**: The assertion that two or more DIDs (or other types of URI, such as a domain name) refer to the same DID subject can be made using the {{alsoKnownAs}} property.

 **Services**: Alternatively, {{services}} are used in DID documents to express ways of communicating with the DID subject or associated entities.
-In this case we are referring specifically to the "LinkedDomains" service type.
+In this case we are referring specifically to the {{LinkedDomains}} service type.

 ## DIDs with URI records